30400 - MATHEMATICS AND STATISTICS - MODULE 1 (MATHEMATICS)

 - Discrete structures: Sequences, Series, Recurrences, Mathematical Induction.

 - Explain the theoretical foundations of mathematics: axioms, definitions, theorems, proofs.

-- Explain in detail, through definitions, theorems and proofs, some selected topics of Real Analysis and Linear Algebra
+- Explain in detail, through definitions, theorems and proofs, some selected topics of Real Analysis, Linear Algebra and Discrete Mathematics.

 - Illustrate the structure of a mathematical reasoning through the description of the steps in a proof.

-- Use selected basic computational techniques (limits, derivatives (ordinary and partial) and antiderivatives, series expansions, integrals, matrix theory tools).
+- Use selected basic computational techniques (limits, derivatives and antiderivatives, series expansions, integrals, determinants, ranks, sequences, series, recurrences, algorithms).

 - Formulate definitions, theorems and their proofs as presented in the course.

 - Justify the correctness of new statements (that is, statements that are not part of the syllabus) using the theorems, definitions and techniques learnt in class.

 - Argue about the truthfulness or fallacy of new statements, using the relevant tools in the more appropriate way.